Donald Coggan: Archbishop of Canterbury (1974–1980)

 In 1974, on the recommendation of the British prime minister, Harold Wilson (himself a Congregationalist), Coggan was appointed by Queen Elizabeth II as the 101st Archbishop of Canterbury.
 Coggan "agonized four days before accepting Wilson’s recommendation".
 "The prime minister wanted a quick answer, and I knew I was keeping him waiting", said Coggan, "but I wanted to be sure I was ready to do the job."

 As primate-elect, Coggan had his first meeting with the media at Church House, Westminster.
 He was questioned about being only a "caretaker primate" (He was already 65 and would have to retire at age 70.).
 He answered that "he would regard it as an honour to take care of his beloved church for five or whatever number of years".

 Coggan was invested as the Archbishop of Canterbury in December 1974.
 He was enthroned on 24 January 1975 at Canterbury Cathedral.

 Coggan's enthronement was "the most ecumenical enthronement ever held".
 For the first time since the English Reformation, the Vatican was represented.
-There was also "participation by Orthodox patriarchs, leaders of the Methodists and other Free Churches, Quakers, denominational leaders from all over the world, and heads of Anglican churches in full communion with Canterbury."
+There was also "participation by Orthodox patriarchs, representatives of the Methodists, the Quakers and other Free Churches, denominational leaders from all over the world, and heads of Anglican churches in communion with Canterbury."